ifoca/wbs-personal-diary-react/README.md

 This is a weekly project, an web application built with React, Vite and Daisyui

+The application is deployed with Render and it can be accessed directly @ https://wbs-personal-diary-react.onrender.com

 ## Installation steps

     - clone the repository